 Tonometry is an examination, in which the intraocular pressure is measured.
 The intraocular pressure is a specific pressure on the eyeball.
 An excessively high intraocular pressure may cause damage to the retina or optic nerve.
-Tonometry is part of the standard examination done in case of eye problems.

 Tonometry is widely used by the ophthalmologist and optician.
 Measuring the intraocular pressure is of particularly interest when glaucoma is suspected.
 An excessively high intraocular pressure may cause glaucoma.
 In the worst case, glaucoma leads to visual impairment or blindness.